marcduiker/marcduiker.github.io/_posts/2020-05-12-serverlessdays-amsterdam-post-mortem.md

 <img class="u-max-full-width" itemprop="image" src="{{ site.url }}/assets/2020/05/12/00-desk.jpg" alt="My deskat the start of the conference.">

 It is now May 12th, four days after the ServerlessDays Amsterdam 2020 virtual conference.
-The conference was incredibly fun and slightly terrible at the same time.
+The conference was incredibly fun and slightly terrifying at the same time.

 I had two roles during the conference; in the morning, I would do the hosting with Lian Li (who really has a talent for MC-ing), and during the entire day, I would be responsible for the technical part.
 In specific that means that I'd be calling in speakers & panelists into the Skype group call, and controlling the streaming software (OBS), switching scenes, configuring webcam sources, shared screens, names, and starting the prerecorded sessions.